 - Not as pleasant as other options

 Camping toilets usually aren’t the best choice for an off-grid toilet.
 In most cases, you’ll be happier and spend less with just a simple bucket toilet.
-Camping toilets are essentially grown-up potties, and waste falls into a chamber where you get to clean it out later.
+Camping toilets are essentially grown-up potties, and waste falls into a chamber where you can clean it out later.
 Yuck!

 - Small mixed chamber